 - The .63 means you will have almost 2/3 of a full-height board at the top.
 Anything less than .25 or a ¼ of a board would not look good.

-- If your result says it will be less than a quarter of a board, I suggest you start your first row with a partial height board tall enough so that you end up with a thicker board at the top of the wall for a more even look.
+- If your result says it will be less than a quarter of a board, I suggest you start your first row with a partial-height board tall enough to have a thicker board at the top of the wall for a more even look.

 Step four

 Next, you will use the measurement of the width of the wall and divide it by the length of an individual board.
 You will want to end up with at least 8 to 12 inches of the board to start or end a row.
-This looks better and is the manufacturer’s recommendation also.
+This looks better and is also the manufacturer’s recommendation.

 OUR MISTAKE

-We measured only a couple of spots on our wall for the height and thought it was going to actually end with a full board at the top.
-However, the height was less than the original measurements in a couple of spots.
-Since we had installed the first couple to fit, the last couple of boards left a little gap at the very top.
-Luckily, the flooring we used had a pattern that looked like multiple smaller boards, and with a ceiling height of 9 feet, you can’t see the small gap, so everything worked out.
+We measured only a few spots on our wall for the height and thought it would end with an entire board at the top.
+However, the height was less than the original measurements in several spots.
+Since we installed the first couple to fit, the last couple of boards left a little gap at the top.
+Luckily, the flooring we used had a pattern that looked like multiple smaller boards, and with a ceiling height of 9 feet, you couldn’t see the small gap, so everything worked out.

 Tongue and groove boards fit together great to make a seamless wall.
-Each board has a groove or channel on one side and a slightly curved tongue on the other side.
+Each board has a groove or channel on one side and a slightly curved tongue on the other.
 Usually, you have to slightly tilt one board to slide it into the other.
 The boards will interlock top and bottom on each end.
-Refer to your flooring manufacturer’s instructions to completely understand how your particular floor fits together.
+Refer to your flooring manufacturer’s instructions to understand how your floor fits together.
 Test fit a couple of boards together.
-Each kind of floor can differ and the quality of flooring differs with the price.
-The flooring we found was only 78 cents a square foot but it wasn’t as easy to fit it together as something that costs 2 dollars a square foot.
+Each kind of floor can differ, and the flooring quality varies with the price.
+The flooring we found was only 78 cents a square foot, but it wasn’t as easy to fit it together as something that costs 2 dollars a square foot.

 install